 Unbeknownst to me, volcanos are not easy hikes, as it had loose debris and plenty of small rocks.
 As well, the weather on top was hella Canadian and I was freezing cold despite the extra layers.

 Guatemala is one of the cheapest countries for thrift shopping, with prices comparable to that of China!
 The country has numerous second-hand markets, much of which offer clothes from Goodwill.
 Interestingly, most thrift shops are decorated like that of high-fashion boutiques.
-It was quite fun to shop around town, especially when dresses and shirts can cost as little as $1!
+It was quite fun to shop around town, especially when dresses and shirts can cost as little as US 1!

 Most towns in Guatemala are lined with second-hand stores.
 For those who like to thrift shop, a walk down a random street will give you ample options for affordable purchases.
 These shops are more likely to appear in local marketplaces.
 My favorite were ones in Guatemala City, especially the markets around the National Palace of Culture.